 The fair value of each stock option grant is estimated on the date of grant using the Black-Scholes option-pricing model.
-The Company is a private company and lacks company-specific historical and implied volatility information.
+The Company recently completed its IPO and lacks company-specific historical and implied volatility information.
 Therefore, it estimates its expected stock volatility based on the historical volatility of a publicly traded set of peer companies and expects to continue to do so until it has adequate historical data regarding the volatility of its own traded stock price.
 The expected term of the Company's stock options has been determined utilizing the "simplified" method for awards that qualify as "plain-vanilla" options.
 The expected term of stock options granted to non-employees is equal to the contractual term of the option award.
 The risk-free interest rate is determined by reference to the US Treasury yield curve in effect at the time of grant of the award for time periods approximately equal to the expected term of the award.
 Expected dividend yield is zero because the Company has never paid cash dividends on common stock and does not expect to pay any cash dividends in the foreseeable future.

-In determining the exercise prices for options granted, the Company has considered the estimated fair value of the common stock as of the measurement date.
-The estimated fair value of the common stock has been determined at each grant date based upon a variety of factors, including the illiquid nature of the common stock, arm's-length sales of the Company's capital stock (including convertible preferred stock), the effect of the rights and preferences of the preferred shareholders, and the prospects of a liquidity event.
+Prior to the Company's IPO, the Company considered the estimated fair value of the common stock as of the measurement date in determining the exercise price for options granted.
+The estimated fair value of the common stock was determined at each grant date based upon a variety of factors, including the illiquid nature of the common stock, arm's-length sales of the Company's capital stock (including convertible preferred stock), the effect of the rights and preferences of the preferred shareholders, and the prospects of a liquidity event.
 Among other factors are the Company's financial position and historical financial performance, forecasted future operations of the Company, an evaluation or benchmark of the Company's competition, and the current business climate in the marketplace.
 Significant changes to the key assumptions underlying the factors used could result in different fair values of common stock at each valuation date.
+The fair value for options granted since the Company's IPO are based on the closing stock price on grant date.